onyx-platform/onyx/doc/user-guide/flow-conditions.md

  {:flow/from :input-stream
   :flow/to [:process-western-females]
-  :flow/predicate [:and :my.ns/female? :my.ns/western?]
+  :flow/predicate [:and :my.ns/female? :my.ns/athlete?]
-  :flow/doc "Emits segment if this segment is a western female."}
+  :flow/doc "Emits segment if this segment is a female athlete."}

  {:flow/from :input-stream
   :flow/to [:process-everyone]